- Leila Mstoian - Leo Peeters

 2. Objective liability for social security debts

-The objective liability for social security debts now applies to all companies, regardless of
+The objective liability for social security debts now applies to all companies, regardless of their corporate form.

-liable for all or part of the social security debt at the time of the opening of the bankruptcy:
+Thus directors (see definition of directors in point 1 above) can at the request of the social security service or of the receiver of the bankruptcy be held personally and jointly and severally liable for all or part of the social security debt at the time of the opening of the bankruptcy:

 - if they were involved, during the course of five years prior the bankruptcy, in at least two bankruptcies or liquidations in which social security contributions remained unpaid;

 - in as far they had management authority in these other companies.